-The Canon PowerShot G5 X and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were revealed to the public, respectively, in October 2015 and June 2013.
+The Canon PowerShot G5 X and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were officially introduced, respectively, in October 2015 and June 2013.
 Both the G5X and the RX100 II are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is considerably smaller (30 percent) than the Canon G5 X. Moreover, the RX100 II is markedly lighter (20 percent) than the G5X.
 In this context, it is worth noting that neither the G5X nor the RX100 II are weather-sealed.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The RX100 II was somewhat cheaper (by 6 percent) than the G5X at launch, but both cameras fall into the same price category.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an one-inch sensor and have a format factor (sometimes also referred to as "crop factor") of 2.7.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.